Asymptotic correlation functions in the $Q$-state Potts model: a universal form for point group $C_{4v}$: Abstract

 \section{Abstract}

-We consider the $Q$-state Potts model on the square lattice.
-Reexamining exact solutions of the Ising model ($Q=2$), we propose a universal form for $C_{4v}$ to analyze asymptotic correlation functions of off-critical systems.
-In contrast to the Ornstein-Zernicke form, it permits us to investigate the anisotropic correlation lengths (ACLs).
-Monte Carlo (MC) simulations are performed using the cluster algorithm proposed by Evertz and von der Linden.
-Fitting the MC data above the critical temperature with the universal form, we reproduce the ACL of the Ising model within a five-digit accuracy.
-Subsequently, for $Q=3$, 4 above critical temperatures, we also obtain strong numerical evidence that the form is applicable to their asymptotic correlation functions and the ACLs.
-Furthermore, we apply it to the bond percolation problem which corresponds to the $Q\rightarrow1$ limit.
+Reexamining algebraic curves found in the eight-vertex model, we propose an asymptotic form of the correlation functions for off-critical systems possessing rotational and mirror symmetries of the square lattice, i.e., the $C_{4v}$ symmetry.
+In comparison with the use of the Ornstein-Zernike form, it is efficient to investigate the correlation length with its directional dependence (or anisotropy).
+We investigate the $Q$-state Potts model on the square lattice.
+Monte Carlo (MC) simulations are performed using the infinite-size algorithm by Evertz and von der Linden.
+Fitting the MC data with the asymptotic form above the critical temperature, we reproduce the exact solution of the anisotropic correlation length (ACL) of the Ising model ($Q=2$) within a five-digit accuracy.
+For $Q=3$ and 4, we obtain numerical evidence that the asymptotic form is applicable to their correlation functions and the ACLs.
+Furthermore, we successfully apply it to the bond percolation problem which corresponds to the $Q\rightarrow1$ limit.
 From the calculated ACLs, the equilibrium crystal shapes (ECSs) are derived via duality and Wulff's construction.
-Regarding $Q$ as a continuous variable, we find that the ECS of the $Q$-state Potts model is essentially the same as those of the Ising model on the Union Jack and 4-8 lattices, which are represented as a simple algebraic curve of \hbox{genus 1}.
+Regarding $Q$ as a continuous variable, we find that the ECS of the $Q$-state Potts model is essentially the same as those of the Ising models on the Union Jack and 4-8 lattices, which are represented in terms of a simple algebraic curve of genus~1.